Skip to content

 Description

-Fetch the cluster kubeconfig and merge it into your local kubeconfig file, then (by default) set it as the current context.
+Fetch the cluster kubeconfig and merge it into your local kubeconfig file.
+By default the merged context is set as the current context.
 This is similar to aws eks update-kubeconfig.

 The kubeconfig must already be ACTIVE.
-If no kubeconfig exists yet (status NONE), run grn vks generate-kubeconfig --cluster-id <value> first and wait until it becomes active.
+If no kubeconfig exists yet (status NONE), run generate-kubeconfig first and wait until it becomes active.

 The target file is resolved in this order: the --kubeconfig flag, then the first entry of $KUBECONFIG, then ~/.kube/config.
 The merged context is named vks_<cluster-id> by default; override it with --alias.